-One remaining issue that is not addressed in the Optional Changes below is the suggestion that retirees receiving a monthly service pension be allowed to continue collecting the monthly pension if they rejoin the fire department but don't rejoin the relief association.
+One remaining issue that is not addressed in the Optional Changes is the suggestion that retirees receiving a monthly service pension be allowed to continue collecting the monthly pension if they rejoin the fire department but don't rejoin the relief association.
 Currently, a retiree may only continue collecting the monthly service pension if the member rejoins both the fire department and the relief association, and the association's bylaws allow for the continuation of payments.
+Some reasons for and against making changes to address this issue are provided below.